 \section{Acyclic 2-complexes}

 We give some constructions for acyclic locally CAT(0) 2-complexes.
-In each case, for some $n>0$ we start with an $n$-petalled rose in which all petals have the same length, and attach $n$ right-angled CAT(0) 2-cells as constructed in Section~\ref{sec:polygons}.
-Since we wish to build our right-angled polygons using unit squares, the lengths of the petals of the roses that we use will be larger: petals of length 4 will suffice.
+In each case we start with a balanced finite group presentation.
+We take a rose in which each petal has the same length, and attach right-angled CAT(0) 2-cells as constructed in Section~\ref{sec:polygons}.
+Since we wish to build our right-angled polygons using unit squares, the lengths of the petals of the roses that we use will be larger; petals of length 4 will suffice.

-Fix $n>0$, and take $\zz/n$ as an indexing set.
-Define a 2-complex $Y(n)$ as follows.
-For the 1-skeleton of $Y(n)$, take an $n$-petalled rose (i.e., a CW-complex consisting of one 0-cell and $n$ 1-cells) and label the petals $a_i$ for $i\in \zz/n$.
-Now form $Y(n)$ by attaching $n$ regular right-angled pentagonal 2-cells, using the words $a_ia_{i+1}a_{i+3}^{-1}a_{i+1}^{-1}a_{i+3}$ for $i\in \zz/n$ as attaching maps.
-There is a natural action of $\zz/n$ on $Y(n)$ which freely permutes the 1- and 2-cells in the CW-structure, and fixes the unique 0-cell.
-This action is isometric for the path metric on $Y(n)$.